Military working dog teams compete for Top Dog honors at Fort Drum

 |0

-This work, Military working dog teams compete for Top Dog honors at Fort Drum [Image 9 of 9], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military working dog teams compete for Top Dog honors at Fort Drum, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Military working dog teams compete for Top Dog honors at Fort Drum

 LEAVE A COMMENT